PostgreSQL Loop

 END$$;

-The output of the above code is given below.
+The output of the query above is provided in the screenshot below.

 Postgresql loop through date range

-In the above output, it shows the hire date of 15 employees.
+The above output shows the hire date of 15 employees.

-In Postgresql, the array is a collection of data of the same type, this array can contain strings, numbers, and dates, etc. but only of one data type.
+In PostgreSQL, an array is a collection of data of the same type; this array can contain strings, numbers, dates, and other data types, but only of one kind.

-We can iterate over an array using the loop.
+We can iterate over an array using a loop.

-Let’s store integer data in the array and iterate over the array to print the data or element of the array.
+Let’s store integer data in the array and iterate over the array to print the data or elements of the array.

 DO $$